 Human Genetics & Genetic Counseling

-Welcome to the Human Genetics and Genetic Counseling Program within the Jefferson College of Life Sciences!
+Welcome to the Human Genetics & Genetic Counseling Program at the Jefferson College of Life Sciences

 The Human Genetics and Genetic Counseling program at Thomas Jefferson University is a 21-month Master’s level experience grounded in basic science and diversified through psychosocial education and varied clinical and research opportunities.
 Our mission is to provide an integrated approach in the education and training of genetic counselors, where we learn, practice and apply knowledge focused on human genetics, counseling and inherently related ethical, psychosocial, and legal issues – from the classroom to the clinic and beyond.
 Our program’s primary objective is to graduate students who have obtained skills consistent with our profession’s practice based competencies and can capably serve communities with quality, compassionate care and cultural humility, abiding by the NSGC Code of Ethics.
 The Human Genetics and Genetic Counseling Program is fully accredited by the Accreditation Council for Genetic Counseling and enrolls 8 students per year.